iSaurabhMeshram28/synthwave-scene/README.md

 - 🌌 **Vibrant Neon Aesthetics**: A 3D environment featuring glowing neon grids, retro skies, and more.
 - 🎥 **Three.js Powered**: Built using Three.js to deliver high-performance 3D rendering.
-- 📱 **Responsive Design**: Fully responsive and optimized for various devices.
-- 🛠️ **Customizable**: Easily modify the scene to add your own synthwave-inspired elements.
+- 🛠️ **Customizable**: Easily modify the scene from the control panel.

 ## Technologies Used